marcelbadua/_bourbon/README.md

 ## Prerequistes

+1. A local server to build your theme (MAMP, WAMP, XAMPP, Vagrant)
-Gulp is a command line tool, so you should be familiar working in terminal.
+1. Gulp is a command line tool, so you should be familiar working in terminal.
 In order to use Gulp you need to have [Node.js](https://nodejs.org/en/) installed on your system.

 ## Commands

-To start a localhost and monitors dev file chnges (for working seamingly while editing and refreshing browser)

-      gulp serve

 Compile styles